denten-books/plain-text/1-chapter.md

 mechanisms (a clock for example), contains the ability to take on differing internal symbolic configurations.
 It can imitate a clock, an abacus, a scale.
-In a later paper linking computing machinery and intelligence, Turing implies it could eventually emulate human thought as well [@turing_computing_1950].[^ln1-compete]
+In a later paper linking computing machinery and intelligence, Turing implies it could eventually simulate human thought as well [@turing_computing_1950].[^ln1-compete]

 The universal Turing machine (UTM) emerges, finally, as a model of computation